 February is a perfect month for catching a glimpse of the northern light

 This tour is for you want to experience the arctic winter in the mountains without carrying a heavy backpack.
-For safety reason you will still have to carry about 5 kg including your lunch and some safety gear.
-The tour requires moderate skiing skills and the ability to ski a daily distances of between 13-25 kilometers.
+For safety reason, you will still have to carry about 5 kg including your lunch and some safety gear.
+The tour requires moderate skiing skills and the ability to ski a daily distance of between 13-25 kilometers.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Included meals marked each day with B=breakfast, L=lunch and D=dinner

 DAY 1 ARRIVAL JOKKMOKK (D)